Are you interested in joining NACL's Board of Directors?

 DIRECTOR: Julie Stevens

 Julie is a mother of four – two of whom have special needs, and one of whom attends NACL's Actions Day Program.
 Along with her children, Julie also supports her husband who has had two strokes as well.
-She is also a grandmother of four.
+She is also a grandmother of five.
 Julie strongly believes in helping people see the ability – not the disability – in everyone.
 She has learned and gained so much by having had the pleasure of being involved in many special people's lives.
 Julie is experienced as a Community Support Worker, Home Support Worker, Long-Term Care Worker, and in private care.
 She is the founder and President of the Santa Club, who along with support from the community provides Christmas dinner and gifts through an annual social event for persons with special needs.
 Julie also owns and operates Maple Lane Café and Catering in Chemainus, which also serves as a therapeutic environment for people with special needs, supporting those who may otherwise find it difficult to integrate into society on their own.
-She is a Board member of both the Business Improvement Association (BIA) and the Chemainus and District Chamber of Commerce.
+She is a Board member of both the Business Improvement Association (BIA) and the Chemainus and District Chamber of Commerce, and is also the President of the Sea to C Lions Club.
 She also helped the Ontario Red Cross obtain food donations from large corporations to help fill their community food bank.
 Julie has also taught cooking classes for people with special needs through Nanaimo Parks and Rec, and has done a lot of special event planning.
 She is also the former owner of two local businesses.
 While working for Newfoundland to Nanaimo, she was nominated for a Sterling Award for customer service.
 Julie was also a Sterling Award nominee/finalist in 2015 for Best Customer Service and Food Service Business of the Year.
 Julie was elected to the NACL Board of Directors at our Annual General Meeting on June 25, 2009.

 DIRECTOR: Daniel (Dan) Johnston